opentelekomcloud-docs/enterprise-dashboard/umn/source/configuration.rst

 - VAT or other taxes are not included in Enterprise Dashboard.

--  Enterprise Dashboard cannot be ordered in T-Systems eShop.
+-  Any form of discounts are currently not available in Enterprise Dashboard All prices are according to publicly available price lists.
+Refer to: https://www.open-telekom-cloud.com/service-description